Mount Donna Buang: History

 In the 1860s, “Mount Acland” was the name given to the 1,250m high mountain by a Police Magistrate called Joseph Anderson Panton.
 The name it has today, “Mount Donna Buang”, probably came from the Wurundjeri.

 A walking track to the summit of Mount Donna Buang was cut during the 1890s and the much wider Donna Buang Bridle Track, which the current road from Warburton to the top of Mount Donna Buang follows, was opened in 1912.

 Federal government minister Lee Batchelor suffered a fatal heart attack while climbing Mount Donna Buang in 1911.

-Timber from the mountain was harvested from the early 1900s to the mid 1920s with seven cable hauled tramways moving logs from the Ben Cairn - Donna Buang ridge down to sawmills near Warburton.
+Timber from the mountain was harvested from the early 1900s to the mid-1920s with seven cable-hauled tramways moving logs from the Ben Cairn - Donna Buang ridge down to sawmills near Warburton.
 While the forest has regrown and the mountain appears to have never been logged, relics such as tram rails and cables can still be found in the forest.

 From 1925 to the early 1950s Mt Donna Buang was a popular ski resort.
 It had four ski lodges, day visitor shelters, cafes, a ski hire, a ski jump and six runs cut through forests of myrtle beech and woollybutt.
 For over 20 years it had thousands of visitors every weekend there was snow.
-However, the runs were fairly short and the snow cover was always erratic, so after the Second World War, better transport meant it lost out to higher ski resorts further from Melbourne, although the mountain remained popular with family snow play groups.
+However, the runs were short and skiable snow cover was erratic, although a fairly common occurrence in winter, so after the Second World War, better transport meant it lost out to higher ski resorts further from Melbourne, although the mountain remained popular with family snow play groups.
+Today, skiable covers of snow are infrequent.

 Cycling

-The road from Warburton to Mount Donna Buang is a challenging cycling route, averaging 6.2% over 16.6 km and has also become a popular destination for recreational driving, motorcycling, and in the summer a challenging training route for endurance cyclists and triathletes.
+The road from Warburton to Mount Donna Buang is a challenging cycling route, averaging a climb of 6.2% over 16.6 km and has also become a popular destination for recreational driving, motorcycling, and in the summer a challenging training route for endurance cyclists and triathletes.

 The main public roads on Mt Donna Buang are: